jlingford/personal-website/content/blog/chimerax-outlines.md

 ![docking3](/images/chimerax-outlines/c.png)
 *Highlighting conformational differences*

-I thought the combination of using transparency on non-outlined regions and outlines around opaque regions was a good way to draw the readers attention towards parts of the structure you want to emphasise.
+I thought the use of using transparency on non-outlined regions in combination with using outlines around opaque regions was a good way to draw the readers attention towards parts of the structure you want to emphasise.
 It's especially effective for visualising structural comparisons between two or more similar structures (as this paper does).

 I wanted to replicate this in the UCSF ChimeraX software for myself.
-Unfortunately, it wasn't *immediately* clear how to achieve this because I thought it had something to do with changing the 'Silhouette' setting in ChimeraX (the outlines above look very similar to silhouettes, after all).
+Unfortunately, it wasn't *immediately* clear how to achieve this.
+I thought it had something to do with changing the 'Silhouette' setting in ChimeraX (the outlines above look very similar to silhouettes, after all).
 This was a red herring; the answer lied in the ["graphics"](https://www.rbvi.ucsf.edu/chimerax/docs/user/commands/graphics.html) setting.
-So this short blog post is my attempt to clarify how to do this.
+This short blog post is my attempt to clarify how to do this.

 ## ChimeraX commands for region-specific outlines